mellow-cube/passoire/docs/security-issues.md

 It has been removed via a command in the Dockerfile.
 2. A comment in the website (file `/passoire/index.php`) contained leaked information (flag_4).
 The file has been patched to remove it.
 3. The binary file `/passoire/my_own_cryptographic_algorithm` was unused and contained a secret, flag_11, (you shouldn't do your own cryptographic routines, anyhow); it has been removed.
+4. The user `admin` was superfluous (there already is a `root` user) and probably dangerous, so it has been removed.
+The associated home directory, `/home/admin` has been removed, along with the associated flag, flag_14, file `/home/admin/flag_14`.

 ## Latent issues